Pico del Teide – A volcanic playground

 Pico del Teide map

 This handy interactive map shows the locations in the pictures above.
-You can also click on the icons, and zoom in for more details of the island of Tenerife itself.
+You can also zoom in for more details of the island of Tenerife itself.

-This video shows a beautiful compilation of various places around Tenerife and La Palma, from a trip I made with two friends in December 2021.
+The video below shows a beautiful compilation of various places around Tenerife and La Palma, from a trip I made with two friends in December 2021.
 In the first 3 minutes you can see the colourful caldera around Pico del Teide and images from Santa Cruz de Tenerife.

 It also features the final days of the erupting volcano Cumbre Vieja on La Palma (from 10:37), Roque de los Muchachos and the south coast around Fuencaliente.